Bar Exam Preparation

-Whether students are taking the July or February Bar exam, the Bar Director will help students choose a commercial bar prep course based on their needs and will supplement those courses with additional workshops just for Western New England University students.
+Whether students are taking the July or February Bar exam, the Assistant Dean of Academic and Bar Success will help students choose a commercial bar prep course based on their needs and will supplement those courses with additional workshops just for Western New England University students.
 In addition the director will work one on one with students needing that additional attention for success on the bar exam.

 - Supplemental Bar Prep Sessions -- attend the supplemental bar prep sessions offered throughout your commercial bar prep to help you focus on your areas of weakness.
 Schedules will be provided to all bar takers by the Director of Bar Admission Programs.

 - Planning for the summer push

 - plan ahead financially to have enough money for a bar review course and for living expenses while studying for the bar exam.
 Consider applying for a bar examination loan to help cover expenses.

 - select a place to live while studying for the bar exam.
 Avoid changing residences during the bar preparation period, as such a change will distract from study and take up valuable study time.

 - plan to study 4-6 hours every day in addition to the time spent in the commercial lectures (about 4 hours per day).